 Early in Marvel Comics' parody What Th—?! series, writer-artist John Byrne penned a story in which Superman and the Fantastic Four meet.
 After the Thing shows up, Byrne adds a footnote saying, "I'm sorry, it's impossible to write parody Thing dialogue that doesn't sound like the real thing."

 Friedberg and Seltzer continue this in Vampires Suck.
 The trailer contains a joke where the Jacob ripoff character says his contract states he must be shirtless every 10 minutes.
-This might be amusing until you consider that his constant shirtlessness was already lampshaded in the Twilight movies already.
+This might be amusing until you consider that his constant shirtlessness was already lampshaded in the Twilight movies.

 Sizing up Terri's wardrobe and her smile, she tells her: "You're like some kind of retro Brady Buncher."
 I hate it when a movie contains its own review.

-A common joke about or criticism of Robocop is that ED-209 is really terribly designed for a police robot.
-The entire reason the title character exists at all is because of a troubled design process for ED that ultimately culminates in the glitchy, poorly-conceived robot gunning down an OCP employee during a meeting intended to demonstrate its capabilities.
-On top of this, its difficulty fitting through normal-sized doors and inability to traverse stairs with its over-sized feet are what allow Robocop to escape when attacked by one.
-The entire satirical thrust of this element is that it's a flashy toy designed solely to sell, with the issue of whether it actually works being a secondary concern at best.
+A common joke about or criticism of RoboCop (1987) is that ED-209 is really terribly designed for a police robot.
+The entire reason the title character exists at all is because of in-universe Troubled Production for ED, which ultimately culminates in the glitchy, poorly-conceived robot gunning down an OCP employee during a meeting intended to demonstrate its capabilities.
+Hence, Robocop is created to have something with ED's durability and a human's better judgement.
+On top of this, ED's difficulty fitting through normal-sized doors and inability to traverse stairs with its over-sized feet are what allow Robocop to escape when attacked by one.
+The entire satirical thrust of this element is that it's a flashy toy designed solely to sell, with the issue of whether it actually works being a secondary concern at best (as the ED-209's model designer quipped, "just like an American car").

 Spot's Third First Christmas, according to author Kibo, was "a parody of those crappy 'Choose Your Adventure' books" with many bad endings and only one happy ending which is unreachable from any path.
 One actual book in the CYOA series, "Inside UFO 54-40," the best ending was deliberately unreachable (and not unreachable by oversight, as it was in plenty of others).